Special Education Programs

 Preschool Early Intervention Program

-Parents will be offered opportunities for parent participation throughout the year.
+Parents are offered opportunities for parent participation throughout the year.
 We encourage parents to take advantage of home/school/community connections.

 For more information, go to: www.jpschools.org/department/pre-kindergarten